For grill season prep I start with at the beginning — gas grill propane tank management.

 When my 20-pound liquid propane tank starts feeling light-ish I get agitated.
 I can’t think why with two extra tanks out there.
 One of them has got to be full.
-Running empty while grilling is a drag, like the Lagunitas tap fizzling out and your pint is only half filled and the bartender’s lips are moving but it’s all mumble-jumble.
+Running empty while grilling is a drag.
+It’s like the keg of your chosen brew fizzling out and your pint is only half filled.
+The bartender’s lips are moving but it’s all mumble-jumble.

 With better grilling weather on the way, a few thoughts about getting tanked and filled up for spring:

 The Spare Tank.

 No matter how much gas you burn, keep a spare full tank around.
 Either pay the full freight at the convenient LP tank cages all over town or spend $25 – $30 on a new empty 20-pound tank at the home improvement store or wholesale club.
 Only tanks with “OPD” (overfill protection device), the triangle-shaped safety valve on top which protects against gas leaks and fires, can be refilled.
 For another $10 – $20 you can get a little fuel gauge on it.
 I say spend the money on the fuel.
 If you pick up the tank periodically you’ll get the feel of near-empty pretty quickly.

 Most any grill shop, RV park, U-Haul center, or liquid propane outfit will fill tanks.
 The standard 20-pound grill tank fills for around $20 these days.
 Most suppliers charge a flat fee no matter how much you need (not per gallon).
 Without that second tank in the garage to let you run a tank empty you’ll be spending more than you need.